The EU AI Act for local authorities: what must you already have in place?

 It is tempting to see the EU AI Act as compliance overhead, yet another obligation on top of the GDPR and NIS2.
 For local authorities there is a second side.
 A local authority that has its AI use in order takes better decisions, protects citizens against unjustified decisions, and builds trust with residents who are becoming ever more critical of algorithmic government.
 That is not a luxury, that is the basic legitimacy of local government in 2026 and beyond.

 At AIAdopt, we have tailored the base package and the Public Services sector extension (M3-PD) specifically to the reality of Belgian and Dutch local governments.
 Every training ends with an assessed certificate that lists the AI Act articles covered, the very evidence a supervisory authority may ask for.
+We calculated separately what training delivers.
+And otherwise, you can simply get in touch.

 Want to know where your organisation stands?